Ethan-CS/ResearchNotes/2023/09/202309061645 State-of-Play of Revisions.md

  - [x] Is ER a good network to test this approach on?
 ER will have loops and the exact equations will not be exact, or are the cut-sets identified and the closures are done around them?
 *Hopefully addressed by the additional explanation for the first point.*
  - [x] In figure 11, I would lot the y=x diagonal to show that in most cases the points lie below it.
 *We agree that this seems a helpful addition, but we tried to plot this diagonal and because of the scale of the axes it served only to obscure points.
-To make it clear just how much faster one approach is over the other, we have added this text in the caption: "Note that the difference in axes scales is considerable, so the $y=x$ diagonal has not been plotted and it is otherwise clear that simulation was always faster than generating and solving equations."*
+To make it clear just how much faster one approach is over the other, we have added this text in the caption: "Note that the difference in axes scales is considerable, so the $y=x$ diagonal has not been plotted and it is clear that simulation was always faster than generating and solving equations."*
  - [ ] I was surprised to see no pseudocode or code to explain how the authors come up with the computational method/framework.
 I would add a whole section explaining this, what language and how the code works in general terms.
 At the end this is the main contribution of the paper.